DineWithMe/Development-Tools/vs code/README.md

 ![](./img/5.png?raw=true)

-Comment: Can be confusing but it is better than wihtout it.
+Comment: Can be confusing but it is better than without it.

 ## 6. Docker